Ravirajabhat/jekyll-now/_posts/2018-09-08-what-is-artificial-intelligence.md

 layout: post
 title: What is Artificial Intelligence?
 ogimage: https://raw.githubusercontent.com/Ravirajabhat/ravirajabhat.github.io/master/images/Artificial%20Inteligence.png
+excerpt: In simple words, Artificial intelligence is a field of science that is trying to mimic humans or other animals behavior.
 ---
 In simple words, Artificial intelligence is a field of science that is trying to mimic humans or other animals behavior.
 [Wiki](https://en.wikipedia.org/wiki/Artificial_intelligence)